Differential Pair Impedance Calculator

 Via Calculator

-Calculate PCB via impedance, capacitance, inductance, current capacity, aspect ratio, and DFM warnings.
-Covers through-hole and blind/buried vias.
+Calculate PCB via impedance, capacitance, inductance, and current capacity.
+Get aspect ratio and DFM warnings for through-hole and blind vias.
+Free, instant results.